WELCOME

 Focus: Task-based support.

-Method: Classical conditioning (reward-based training).
+Method: Classical conditioning

-Dogs are trained to perform specific tasks:
+Dogs trained to perform specific tasks:

 Guiding the blind.